Mental Illness Part 6 – Parents Need to Know About Obsessive Compulsive Disorder

 The Lord is my Shepherd, I shall not want; he makes me lie down in green pastures . . . he restores my soul . . .
 I will fear no evil for Thou art with me . . .

-You need not despair, dear parent.
+You need not despair, dear friend.
 You are not alone.
 The Good Shepherd is with you.
 Give him the fears you carry for your child and he will give you the peace of his presence.
 Now that’s a great deal!

 Resources